Heather Mack’s daughter should live with me, murdered mom’s friend says in revealing new court filing

 “Sheila wanted Heather to have the best of everything,” claims Ellis, and she exposed the girl to museums, theater, symphony halls, and opera houses in order to “acquire Sheila’s deep abiding appreciation of the arts.”

-But the petition also contains some startling revelations, including the fact that von Weise-Mack started having difficulties with Heather when she herself was 6 years old — the same age Stella is now.
+But the petition also contains some startling revelations, including the fact that von Wiese-Mack started having difficulties with Heather when she herself was 6 years old — the same age Stella is now.

 “Sheila would tell me about her frustrations with Heather’s boundless energy and contrarian personality,” stated Ellis, who claims she “did not always agree with Sheila’s parenting style.”